Formation-flying interferometry in geocentric orbits: Introduction

 Flight-proven examples in formation flying have been shown in geocentric orbits, and coarse formation control on the order of submeters to meters was typically sufficient to satisfy mission objectives.
 The Japanese Engineering Test Satellite-VII \citep{Kawano2001result} demonstrated autonomous formation flying, rendezvous, and docking in the late 1990s in a circular low Earth orbit (LEO).
-From the 2000s to 2010s, autonomous formation-flying technology has advanced for circular LEOs through leading space missions such as PRISMA \citep{Gill2007autonomous} and TerraSAR-X/TanDEM-X \citep{Kahle2014formation} for technological demonstration and Earth observation.
-Their achieved accuracy during formation flying was up to a centimeter to meter level based on the navigation accuracy provided by the global navigation satellite system (GNSS).
-In the 2020s, PROBA-3 will demonstrate several formation activities, including coarse-to-fine control, autonomy, and safety management, to observe the solar coronagraph in a highly elliptical orbit.
-Its formation-flying precision is capable of submillimeter relative displacement and arc-second-order pointing accuracy.
-This accuracy will be achieved using state-of-the-art metrology sensors and milli-Newton-class thrusters \citep{Penin2020proba3}.
+In the 2000s and 2010s, autonomous formation-flying technology advanced for circular LEOs through leading space missions such as Prototype Research Instruments and Space Mission technology Advancement \citep[PRISMA;][]{Gill2007autonomous} and TerraSAR-X/TanDEM-X (TerraSAR-X add-on for Digital Elevation Measurement) \citep{Kahle2014formation} for technological demonstration and Earth observation.
+Their accuracy during formation flying reached the centimeter to meter level based on the navigation accuracy provided by the global navigation satellite system (GNSS).
+In the 2020s, Project for On-Board Autonomy-3 (PROBA-3) will demonstrate several formation activities, including coarse-to-fine control, autonomy, and safety management, to observe the solar coronagraph in a highly elliptical orbit.
+Its formation-flying precision is capable of submillimeter relative displacement and arcsecond-order pointing accuracy.
+This accuracy will be achieved using state-of-the-art metrology sensors and millinewton-class thrusters \citep{Penin2020proba3}.
 As seen in these examples, formation flight technologies are gradually maturing; however, a technological gap still exists in the development of future formation-flying interferometry.

 System-level, end-to-end, in-space verification for the pathfinder may be necessary to mature formation-flying interferometry before full-scale missions, as suggested in \citet{Monnier2019realistic}.
-However, the use of extra-terrestrial orbit may be an inherent bottleneck for this purpose.
-The major benefits of using extra-terrestrial orbits are the small-disturbance environment and good observation conditions.
+However, the use of extraterrestrial orbits may be an inherent bottleneck for this purpose.
+The major benefits of using extraterrestrial orbits are the small-disturbance environment and good observation conditions.
 However, its major limitations are the high transportation cost to the desired orbit and that GNSS cannot be used for formation-flying autonomy, safety, and management.
 Such drawbacks may lead to formation-flying interferometry becoming a larger and longer-term project.